Drohiczyn: World War II

 The town was briefly seized by the Wehrmacht during the Invasion of Poland, and on September 27, 1939, it was occupied by the Soviet Union.
-Until June 1941, Drohiczyn was a border town.
 The Soviet regime immediately began expelling the town's residents to Siberia.
 Those selected by the NKVD were ordered to march with their bags to the rail station at Siemiatycze, located 20 kilometers away.
 There they were loaded into freight cars and taken to Siberia, where most perished.